-Any Officer must declare to their Executive Director and the Council Solicitor any personal interest in a matter they are dealing with, including one, which may impinge on their impartiality to apply these Regulations.

-It is a requirement that all Council officers and external advisors complete the Declaration of Confidentiality and Interest Form prior to any involvement in any drafting of Tender Documents or any involvement in evaluation of applicants or tenderers.
-This is to ensure that the Council's procedures including confidentiality are complied with in accordance with these Regulations.

-In the event that a conflict of interest arises all Council officers must notify their Executive Director and the Council Solicitor, in writing, as soon as is reasonably practicable.
-This not only includes personal conflicts, but also extends to any suspected/known conflicts of interests in relation to any internal or external matters/personnel.
+- 6.1 Any Officer must declare to their Director or Executive Director any personal interest in a matter they are dealing with, including one, which may impinge on their impartiality to apply these Regulations. - 6.2 No Member, Officer or agent of the Council shall improperly use his or her position to obtain any personal or private benefit from any contract entered into by the Council. - 6.3 It is a requirement that all officers and external advisors complete the Declaration of Confidentiality and Interest Form and comply with the Council's Code of Conduct prior to any involvement in drafting of Council's Tender Documents, Quotations or any involvement in evaluation of tenders and the management of the contract.
+This is to ensure that the Council's procedures including confidentiality are complied with in accordance with these Regulations. - 6.4 In the event that a conflict of interest arises during the life of the contract, all Council officers must notify their Director or Executive Director, in writing, as soon as is reasonably practicable.
+This not only includes personal conflicts, but also extends to any suspected/known conflicts of interests in relation to any internal or external matters/personnel

-SECTION 2 - GENERAL APPROACH AND PRINCIPLES
+Section 2 - Make or Buy

-7. Aggregation
+7. Pre Procurement